google/xls/docs_src/dslx_reference.md

 }
 ```

-The DSLX interpreter will also execute all functions that are proceeded by a
+The DSLX interpreter will execute all functions that are preceded by a
 `quickcheck` directive.
 These functions should be non-parametric and return a
 `bool`.
 The framework will provide randomized input based on the types of the
-arguments to the function (e.g. above, the framework will provided randomized
+arguments to the function (e.g., above, the framework will provided randomized
 `u32`'s as `x`).

 By default, the framework will run the function against 1000 sets of randomized